pierrediedhiou/cybersecurity-journey/glossary.md

 - **C2 Server** — Command and Control server, infrastructure used by attackers to remotely control compromised systems and receive stolen data
+- **CDN** — Content Delivery Network, a distributed network of servers that store and serve cached content from locations closer to the user to reduce latency and improve performance
 ## D
 - **Daemon** — A background service running on Linux
 - **Delegation** — Process of granting privileges to a user over an OU